All Episodes

 I think they all look kind of ridiculous when wait a second.

-Wait, hang on just a second.
+Hang on just a second.

-I do have to tell you this, I just haven't been able to confirm this.
+I just haven't been able to confirm this.

-An appeals court, the 11th circuit, based in Atlanta, just ruled that Obama's health care law requiring Americans to buy health care insurance or face a penalty was unconstitutional.
+An appeals court, the 11th Circuit, based in Atlanta, just ruled that Obama's health care law requiring Americans to buy health care insurance or face a penalty was unconstitutional.

 Okay, I wanted to make sure we got that out there as soon as I found out about it.